apache/phoenix-site/site/source/src/site/markdown/server.md

     jdbc:phoenix:thin:url=<scheme>://<server-hostname>:<port>[;option=value...]

-`<scheme>` specifies the transport protocol used when communicating with the server.
-The only supported transport at this time is `http`.
+`<scheme>` specifies the transport protocol (http or https) used when communicating with the server.

 `<server-hostname>` is the name of the host offering the service.

 `<port>` is the port number on which the host is listening.
 Default is `8765`, though this is configurable (see below).

-A full list of options that can be provided via the JDBC URL string is [available in the below table](#jdbc_url_options)
+The full list of options that can be provided via the JDBC URL string is [available in the Avatica documentation](https://calcite.apache.org/avatica/docs/client_reference.html)

 The script `bin/sqlline-thin.py` is intended to behave identically to its sibling script `bin/sqlline.py`.
 It supports the following usage options.